jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 > [_Note: English translation and alt text are taken from the [bust's page](https://w10.bcn.es/APPS/gmocataleg_monum/FitxaMonumentAc.do?idioma=EN&codiMonumIntern=960) in the online catalog of public art in Barcelona.
 Write-ups by Jaume Fabre, Josep M. Huertas; review by Carme Grandas._]

 The Salvador Allende Park at Barcelona was inaugurated in April 1985 and its primary feature used to be a fountain.
 Upon the initiative of Chilean residents in Barcelona, and to make the dedication to Allende more obvious, Chilean artist Lautaro Díaz created a bust of Allende made of bronze.
 The bust was installed in this park and was inaugurated on 11 September 1997 (24th anniversary of the coup) in the presence of Isabel Allende Bussi, one of Salvador Allende's children, as well as Chilean and Catalan representatives.

-What binds Chilean and Catalan people together in solidarity is the date 11 September.
-For Chileans, this date is a symbol of Allende's democratic efforts towards economic independence despite external resistance; for Catalans, this date is a symbol of their democratic efforts towards [national independence](https://en.wikipedia.org/wiki/Catalan_independence_movement) despite external resistance.

-While 11 September or 9/11 is best known worldwide as the anniversary of the 2001 terror attacks in the US, this in itself is an example of _world_ history being defined exclusively by _US_ events from a _US_ perspective  to benefit _US_ interests exclusively.

-The 1973 coup d'état in Chile happened way earlier than these terror attacks, is influenced by global political contexts, is symbolic of external disruptions to internal processes that have become a common theme across peoples (including Catalan people), and has long-lasting consequences and impact.
-Fifty years later, this event is still lesser known worldwide compared to the terror attacks in the US.

-What is even lesser known is that 11 September also marks the national day of Catalonia, called locally as the "[Diada](https://en.wikipedia.org/wiki/National_Day_of_Catalonia)" (literally "Day").
-On this day in 1714, after a year-long battle in Barcelona, the Catalan army lost to the army of King Philip V, and the Catalan institutional system and rights were replaced with Philip V's absolute rule in an attempt to unify Spain.
-Modern-day celebrations of the Diada involve offering flowers and respects to Catalan army members who fought in 1714, as well as rallies in favor of Catalonia's independence from Spain despite persistent resistance from Spanish authorities.

 #### **Italy**